-Hallux is a clinical-stage pharmaceutical company focused on developing a new subungual terbinafine dosage form that when administered topically direct to the nail bed is highly effective at curing DLSO.
-To date, the prescription agents FDA approved for this infection are either low cure rate topical products that must be applied daily to the nail plate surface for at least twelve months or oral medications that are taken once-daily for three months and are associated with systemic safety issues.
+Hallux Inc. is a clinical-stage pharmaceutical company focused on developing a new subungual terbinafine dosage form that when administered topically direct to the nail bed is highly effective at curing DLSO.
+To date, the prescription agents FDA approved for this infection are either low cure rate topical products that must be self-applied daily by patients to their nail plates for at least twelve months or oral medications that are taken once-daily for three months and are associated with systemic side effects.

-Hallux is conducting clinical investigation of HSG, a product candidate the company believes may be highly effective and safe topical product for patients with chronic onychomycosis who have had to live with this infection for years.
+Hallux is conducting clinical investigation of HSG, a product candidate the company believes may be highly effective and safe for patients with onychomycosis who have had to live with this unsightly and often painful infection for years.

 THE PROBLEM WITH ONYCHOMYCOSIS

-Onychomycosis is a fungal infection of the nail bed.
-It is commonly referred to as ‘toenail fungus’ because toenail infections constitute the majority of cases.
-The infection typically begins as a small yellow or white spot observed on the nail plate that eventually grows in size to cover the majority of the nail plate surface.
-The diseased toenail detaches from the nail bed causing further discoloration and dystrophia, a medical condition called onycholysis.
+Onychomycosis (tinea unguium) is a fungal infection of the nail bed.
+It is commonly referred to as ‘toenail fungus’ because toe infections constitute the majority of cases.
+The infection typically begins as a small yellow or white spot observed on the nail plate that can spread over the years to eventually cover the entire nail plate surface.
+The diseased toenail also detaches from the nail bed causing further discoloration and dystrophia.

 Yellow, Infected, and Ugly Toenails

-The primary symptoms of onychomycosis (toenail fungus) are a toenail that turns yellow, thickens, cracks, and may separate from the nail bed
+The primary symptoms of onychomycosis are increasingly thickened toenails that turn discolored and raised from the nail bed.

 It is estimated that 35 million Americans suffer from onychomycosis.
-The fungus, which enters the nail bed from the distal or lateral end, can be contracted from exposure to a range of environments such as gym floors or swimming pools, which make it easy for the fungus to get under the nail and into the nail bed.
+The fungus, which enters the nail bed from the distal or lateral end, can be contracted from exposure to a range of environments such as gym floors or swimming pools.
 Socks and shoes create a dark, warm, and moist environment for the fungus to grow.